Stock Photography & Video Side Hustle

 Who this is actually for

-Photographers who already have a camera, already shoot regularly, and are looking for a way to monetise content that would otherwise sit on a hard drive.
+If you already own a camera and already shoot regularly, this is a way to monetise content that would otherwise sit on a hard drive.
 The incremental effort of keywording and uploading existing work is low enough that the economics can make sense even at modest royalty rates.
-For someone starting from zero specifically to earn stock income, the time-to-meaningful-return is long enough that other hustles will produce income faster.
+If you’re starting from zero specifically to earn stock income, the time-to-meaningful-return is long enough that other hustles will produce income faster.

 What commercial buyers actually need

-Stock photography is not about producing beautiful images.
-It is about producing images that illustrate the concepts, emotions, and scenarios that designers, marketers, and editorial teams need for their work.
+Stock photography isn’t about producing beautiful images.
+It’s about producing images that illustrate the concepts, emotions, and scenarios that designers, marketers, and editorial teams need for their work.
 Bestselling stock images are often technically simple: a person at a laptop, two people shaking hands, a diverse team in a meeting room, a close-up of hands on a keyboard.
-The images that win photography awards are not the images that sell on stock platforms.
+The images that win photography awards aren’t the images that sell on stock platforms.

-The practical approach is to study the bestseller lists and search results on platforms you plan to submit to before shooting anything.
+Study the bestseller lists and search results on platforms you plan to submit to before shooting anything.
 What comes up when someone searches “small business owner” or “remote work” or “healthy eating”?
 Those results show you what buyers are paying for.
-Shooting in that direction is not selling out — it is understanding the market.
+Shooting in that direction isn’t selling out, it’s understanding the market.

 The AI disruption